 Before joining Capital Public Radio, Barr was a Senior Producer for the news division of the Westwood One radio network.
-Barr managed news coverage used by more than a thousand radio stations around the country as part of the Metro Source News service.
-He coordinated coverage from dozens of reporters and bureaus around the country.
-Barr also wrote stories on everything from the impeachment of President Clinton and the massacre at Colorado's Columbine High School to the tumultuous 2000 Presidential election.
+Barr managed news coverage used by more than a thousand radio stations in the U.S. including coordination of dozens of reporters and bureaus around the country.
+He also wrote stories on everything from the impeachment of President Clinton and the massacre at Colorado's Columbine High School to the tumultuous 2000 Presidential election.

 Barr was an award winning reporter at NPR affiliate station KJZZ in Phoenix and he's also worked at commercial radio news stations in Western Pennsylvania.
 Barr's stories have aired on NPR, Marketplace, ABC Radio, Monitor Radio, Voice of America and others.

 Barr lives in Sacramento with his wife, Nicole.
 They enjoy regular bike rides, hiking and traveling.